chalin/csm-docs/content/docs/csidriver/installation/helm/unity.md

     * One or more Unity Controller (based on controllerCount) with 5/5 containers ready, and status displayed as Running.
     * Agent pods with 2/2 containers and the status displayed as Running.

+8. You can also install the driver using standalone helm chart using the command `helm install --values  myvalues.yaml --namespace unity unity ./csi-unity`

 ## Certificate validation for Unisphere REST API calls